-More than 144,000 jobs will have been directly affected by the BRG program.
+More than 144,000 jobs will have been directly affected by the BRG Program.
 As contemplated in each of the Action Plans, ESD and EDC are seeking \$10 million in reimbursement of funds for the Retail Recovery Grant and Lower Manhattan Plan programs, respectively.
 These programs provided economic compensation to Lower Manhattan small businesses in the fall of 2001, while federal funding was being secured.
 The Retail Recovery Grant disbursed \$13.7M to 3,054 companies.

-ESD estimates that a gap of \$74,500,000 exists for the BRG program including \$54,500,000.00 for BRG grants to nearly 2,100 small businesses and \$20,000,000.00 for repayment to the City and the State for the Retail Recovery Grant and Lower Manhattan Non-Retail Recovery Program.
+ESD estimates that a gap of \$74,500,000 exists for the BRG Program including \$54,500,000 for BRG Program grants to nearly 2,100 small businesses and \$20,000,000 for repayment to the City and the State for the Retail Recovery Grant and Lower Manhattan Non-Retail Recovery Program.

-The total estimated cost for WTC Business Recovery Grant Program is up to \$74,500,000.00.
+The total allocated amount for the WTC BRG Program in PAP 4 as approved by HUD on 8/06/2003 is up to \$74,500,000.